vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ## Create the data source

 Next, we jump into Peakboard Designer and create a new Hub Flow project.
-We create a new SAP data source, which we will use to get the workplace capacity data from SAP.
+We add a new SAP data source, which we use to get the workplace capacity data from SAP.

 We use an XQL statement to execute the report `PPIO_ENTRY`, with the previously saved variant:
 ```sql